 In order for this entire end-to-end process to work, however, Ranga says you need an iPaaS platform to integrate the core systems and automate the processes between them so teams can focus on more complex, value-added work and less on the administrative tasks.

 “If you do not have the right iPaaS solution, which is integrating all these systems, you are going to have a problem,” said Ranga.
-“Find the right fit for you, or else you won’t solve this process, your company will be less efficient, and you’ll be back to where you started.”
+“Find the right fit for you or else your company will be less efficient, and you’ll be back to where you started.”

-In integrating these systems, some of the problems you will solve/features you will allow are:
+In integrating these systems, some of the problems you will solve/features you should look for are:

 - Quote – SKU Pricing Models: